-In this guide we'll run you through installing Confluence Data Center, which is a clustered solution, in a Windows or Linux Environment.
+In this guide we'll run you through installing Confluence Data Center in a Windows or Linux Environment.
 You can run Data Center as a standalone installation, or in a cluster, depending on your organisation's needs.

 This guide covers installing for the first time, with no existing data.
-If you already have a Confluence Server instance, see Moving to Confluence Data Center.
+If you already have a Confluence Server instance, see Migrate from Server to Data Center.

 Other ways to install Confluence Data Center:

 - AWS - hassle free deployment in AWS using our Quick Start

 - Azure - reference templates for Microsoft Azure deployment